Commercial to Residential Conversion(Last Updated On: November 18, 2018)

 Converting a commercial building into a residential use is relatively common.
 There will be zoning and building code issues to investigate.
 You will need to assess the existing building to determine if it will work for residential use and establish a budget for the building conversion.

 While you are figuring out the zoning you should also be assessing the building.
 It is never to early in my opinion to bring in a contractor.
-You will have your architect and engineers investigate and asses the existing building conditions.
+As an architect we and our engineers asses the existing building conditions to determine what needs to be done to facilitate the building conversion.

 Commercial To Residential Property Conversions